Buying an EV: Which type of electric car is right for you?

 UK EV Trendsetters

-We discuss the issues around used EVs here.
-The overriding factor that might steer you towards a new car, however, is the technology ramp-up.
+We discuss the issues around used EVs in a separate guide here.
+The overriding factor that might steer you towards a new car, however, is the ramp-up in technology.

 With each passing year, car manufacturers simply build better EVs.
-The technology is still young, so development happens at a rapid pace.
-Even existing models often receive mid-life tech upgrades (sometimes in the form of over-the-air updates) to boost their performance, efficiency or in-car tech.
+The technology is still young, so development is happening at a rapid pace.
+Even existing models often receive mid-life tech upgrades – sometimes in the form of over-the-air updates – to boost their performance, efficiency or infotainment systems.

 New cars also come with some great monthly finance offers that you’d be hard-pressed to match with a used model.

 Lastly, bear in mind that electric car batteries degrade over time.
-The rate of decline isn’t catastrophic, but it’s enough to be a concern – perhaps 10 percent on an older EV, which might already have a relatively limited range.
+The rate of decline isn’t catastrophic, but it’s enough to be a concern – perhaps a 10 percent reduction in range for an older EV, which might already have a relatively limited range.

 Audi Ionity

-“How far will it go on a charge?”
-It’s always the first question electric car owners are asked, often followed by a dismissive response that it would be impossible to live with such a limited range.
+“How far will it go on a full charge?”
+It’s always the first question electric car owners are asked, frequently followed by a dismissive response that it would be impossible to live with such a limited range.

 Electric cars do require their owners to adopt a new mindset.
-The current champion in terms of range – the Mercedes-Benz EQS – can manage an impressive 453 miles before you need to charge.
+The current champion in terms of range – the Mercedes-Benz EQS – can manage an impressive 453 miles before you need to plug it in.
 However, even that pales in comparison to a diesel-powered executive car, which might achieve 700 miles on a full tank of fuel.

 This is why Tesla remains a popular choice for those who need to drive long distances.
-Their range is generally excellent, and the company’s Supercharger network is the fastest and best.
+Their range is generally excellent, and the company’s Supercharger network is fast and widespread.

 Many older electric cars offer a range of between 100 and 200 miles, but owners learn to live with that.
 They reason that the vast majority of trips are short, so recharging overnight at home becomes part of their routine.